Ardenus555/tetris-game/README.md

 # tetris-game
-This is a tetris game
+This is a tetris game built by using JavaScript.